NeodymiumPhish/NeodymiumPhish.github.io/_posts/2021-3-19-BlueTeamLabs-Malicious-PowerShell-Analysis.md

 ## Question 1
 > What security protocol is being used for the communication with a malicious domain?

-OK, so if it's about SSL, TLS, etc, here.
+OK, so it's asking about SSL, TLS, etc, here.
 Which protocol is the malware using to mask its communications.
 On line 8, we see this:

 ```powershell
   ( vARiaBLe  ("m"+"bu")  -VAlueoN  )::"sEcuRITYproT`o`c`ol" = ('T'+('ls'+'12'))